-No less than 400 litres of fresh milk are needed to produce a single wheel weighing around 35kg.
+No less than 400 litres of fresh milk is needed to produce a single wheel weighing around 35kg.

-The humidity and rind washing process develops the characteristic appearance of the cheese and assists in bringing the cheese into full maturity.
+The humidity and rind washing process develop the characteristic appearance of the cheese and assists in bringing the cheese into full maturity.

 Each cheese is systematically identified by the number of the mould and code of the cheese dairy.
 The day and month of production are also noted on the wheel.
 These black markings are made with casein, the cheese protein.
 No artificial additives are involved here either.

 From this time on, the name «Gruyère AOP» and the code of the production facility appears on the heel of each wheel of Gruyère AOP as an effective way of preventing fakes and guaranteeing authenticity.
 This technique employs branding irons, which give an indentation in the wheel.
 It is this marking that makes it possible to identify and trace each individual cheese.